Southwest Airlines flight cancellations continue to snowball

 The other large U.S. airlines use “hub and spoke” networks in which flights radiate out from a few major or hub airports.
 That helps limit the reach of disruptions caused by bad weather in part of the country.

 Southwest, however, has a “point to point” network in which planes crisscross the country during the day.
-This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country, leaving crews trapped out of position.
+This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country and leave crews trapped out of position.

+Those issues don’t explain all the complaints that stranded travelers made about Southwest, including no ability to reach the airline on the phone and a lack of help with hotels and meals.

+Teal Williams, a 48-year-old active-duty Army reservist from Utah, was stuck at the Denver airport with her husband and two teenage kids on Christmas Day after their flight to Des Moines, Iowa, was canceled.
+She said Southwest employees had no information about flights and didn’t offer food vouchers while elderly passengers sat in wheelchairs for hours and mothers ran out of formula for their infants.

 Barber, the musician from Kansas City, already missed a performance Sunday in Dallas but had hoped to make it to Washington in time for a New Year’s performance near the National Mall.